Sofia University (California)

-Sofia University is a private for-profit university in Palo Alto, California.
+Sofia University is a private for-profit university with two locations in California, one in Costa Mesa and the other in Palo Alto.
 It was originally founded as the California Institute of Transpersonal Psychology by Robert Frager and James Fadiman in 1975.

 History

 California Institute of Transpersonal Psychology (1975–1986)

 The institution was originally known as the California Institute of Transpersonal Psychology, one of several transpersonally-oriented institutions formed in the 1970s.
-The founders, Robert Frager and James Fadiman, wanted to offer the perspectives of east/west psychology alongside personal, therapeutic and spiritual disciplines, all within a community context.
+The founders, Robert Frager and James Fadiman, wanted to offer the perspectives of transpersonal psychology alongside personal, therapeutic and spiritual disciplines, all within a community context.

-In 1980 Jungian analyst June Singer joined the core faculty at the institute, where she took the position as director of the clinical training program.
-By the mid-eighties the school was located in Menlo Park and offered a master's degree and doctoral degree in Transpersonal psychology.
+In 1980, Jungian analyst June Singer became the director of the clinical training program.
+By the mid 1980s, the school was located in Menlo Park and offered a master's degree and doctoral degree in transpersonal psychology.

 Institute of Transpersonal Psychology (1986–2012)

-In 1986, there was a minor change of name, and the institution emerged as the Institute of Transpersonal Psychology.
+In 1986, the institution was renamed the Institute of Transpersonal Psychology.

 By 1989, the institute had grown to offer a range of residential masters and doctoral programs, as well as external masters and certificate programs.
 It also oversaw the activities of a Transpersonal Counseling Center and hosted the Spiritual Emergence Network.

 In 1992, the institute was granted candidacy by WASC.
-Also, that same year, William G. Braud and Rosemarie Anderson joined the core faculty at the institution.
+During the same year, William G. Braud and Rosemarie Anderson joined the core faculty at the institution.
 Braud later served as research director at the institute, as well as co-director of the institute's William James Center for Consciousness Studies.

 In 1997, the institute was given initial accreditation by WASC.
 In 1998, Braud and Anderson released the book Transpersonal Research Methods for the Social Sciences: Honoring Human Experience, which sought to establish the field of transpersonal (or transformative) research methods.

-In 2002, it was reported that 410 students were enrolled in the fall semester at the institute.
-This included students enrolled in the institute's online program.
-At this time the institute offered programs in psychology and counseling, with an emphasis on both traditional and non-traditional psychological and spiritual models of instruction.
+In 2002, it was reported that 410 students were enrolled in the fall semester at the institute, which included students enrolled in the institute's online program.
+At this time, the institute offered programs in psychology and counseling, with an emphasis on both traditional and non-traditional psychological and spiritual models of instruction.
 Other certificate programs were also gradually established, such as the certificate in Spiritual Direction.
-WASC accreditation was reaffirmed in 2007 and in 2011 Neal King was appointed president of the institute.
+The WASC accreditation was reaffirmed in 2007 and in 2011 Neal King was appointed president of the institute.

-Other academic profiles that were connected to the Institute of Transpersonal Psychology includes Kari Hennigan, who conducted studies in ecopsychology, and Fred Luskin, who was professor of clinical psychology.
+Other academic profiles that were connected to the institute include Kari Hennigan, who conducted studies in ecopsychology, and Fred Luskin, who was professor of clinical psychology.